 Comprehensive: An insurance policy that covers your pet for injury and illness, and also for preventative treatments, routine check-ups, behavioural treatment and other complementary therapies.

 Co-payments: Some policies require a co-payment, which means that the insurer pays a listed percentage of the cost of vet fees, usually between 65% and 85%, and you pay the remaining percentage.
 You are co-paying the expenses.
 This is sometimes known as co-share.
-Some policies require you to pay both a co-payment and an excess.
+Some policies require that you pay both a co-payment and an excess.

 Excess: The excess is an amount that you pay instead of the insurer, e.g. “the first” $250 or $500 of a claim.
 Insurers usually have either a policy with different excess options that you choose between, or separate policies that each have a different excess amount.
-You can pay a lower premium if you have a higher excess, but you need to be sure that you could afford to pay the excess unexpectedly if your pet were to need emergency treatment.
+You can pay a lower premium if you have a higher excess, but you need to be sure that you could afford to pay the excess unexpectedly, if your pet were to need emergency treatment.

 Exclusions: Anything that is not covered by your policy.
-When a particular health condition or treatment is listed as being excluded from your policy, the insurer will not cover the expenses for treating that condition or having that treatment.
-Common exclusions include behavioural problems, elective procedures, diet and nutrition, grooming, pregnancy, and pre-existing conditions (where your pet showed symptoms before you bought insurance or during the waiting period).
+When a particular health condition or treatment is listed as being excluded from your policy, the insurer will not cover the expenses for treating that condition, or having that treatment.
+Common exclusions include behavioural problems, elective procedures, diet and nutrition, grooming, pregnancy, and pre-existing conditions (where your pet showed symptoms before you bought insurance, or during the waiting period).

 Extras Cover: Another name for Comprehensive cover or a policy with Routine Care benefits.
 See Routine Care below.

 Inclusions: Anything that is covered by your policy.
 When a particular health condition or treatment is listed as being included in your policy, the insurer will cover the whole expense or a listed percentage of the expense involved.